The 10 most intelligent breeds of adorable dog that are as bright as they are beautiful

-Here are the 10 most intelligent breeds of dog that have brains and beauty
+These are the 10 most intelligent breeds of dog that have both brains and beauty

 As demand for puppies continues to soar post-lockdown, here are the breeds that have both brains and beauty.